MichaelSolomonidis/MichaelSolomonidis/README.md

   AI development.

--> Languages: Native in Greek, C2 in English, B2 in Spanish.
+-> Languages: Native in Greek, C2 in English, Knowledge of B2 Spanish soon with degree

 Professional and Academic Goals
 ----------------------------------